MerrickLu/Root-Locus-PI-solver-for-Quadcopters/README.md

 A Python tool designed to analyze quadcopter pitch/roll/yaw dynamics and automatically solve for Proportional-Integral (PI) gain parameters given a overshoot percentage and settling time using Root Locus analysis

-> Still in progress, transfer function modelling and pole placement logic complete.
-No derivative term.
-UI and gain visualization still underway.
+> Still in progress, transfer function modelling and pole placement logic are complete.
+Still need a derivative term, and UI and gain visualization.

 ## Overview
 This is an automated PI gain selection tool to achieve desired damping ratio and settling time for quadcopter rate loops.
 I built this to learn Python and the